 In response to concerns expressed by citizens about safety issues in our city, and in support of the Fredericton Police Force and our By-law Enforcement Division, the City of Fredericton has created Community Safety Services Unit pilot program.

 These uniformed personnel will patrol our streets, our trail system, our downtown and the Main Street business district, seven days a week during the hours of 6 am – 1 am.
-The pilot will run from April to November.

 They will provide public education about proper trail etiquette and be on the look out for vandalism and graffiti.
 They will also be working with others to connect with those living rough in our community and responding to complaints.